bplank/DaNplus/README.md

 ## Nested Named Entity Recognition (NNER)

 DaN+ contains Nested Named Entities with a 2-level annotation for four major entity types (ORG, PER, LOC, MISC) and two subtypes (-part and -deriv).
 An example from the training data is shown below.
+For further detail, see the supplementary material in the paper.

 DaN+ contains data for cross-lingual cross-domain NNER evaluation.
 The Danish training material are NNER annotations on top of the [Danish DDT Universal Dependencies Treebank](https://universaldependencies.org/treebanks/da_ddt/index.html).